 There are over 3 million people enjoying a career in sports coaching in the UK, coaching anyone from toddlers to the elderly and from basic movement to elite performance coaching.
 If you take up a career in coaching dodgeball you will likely find yourself coaching in primary schools, secondary schools, colleges, universities and community clubs.
 You might even find yourself setting up a community club, see our Club Support section for further support.
 Teaching the basic skills required to play as well as working with teams and individuals to develop drills, practices, tactics and evaluate performances that develop their game play and fitness.

 Some of the key skills you will need to have a successful career in coaching include building relationships with players, being friendly and approachable, providing constructive criticism, having good people skills and being adaptable and honest in your dealings with players.
 As a good coach you will always be learning as you evaluate your sessions in order to improve yourself and the players you coach.

 A career as a self-employed dodgeball coach can earn you between £20,000 and £45,000 depending on your ability to deliver to a range of groups.

 We at British Dodgeball believe that the more people coaching and working in dodgeball as part of their careers the better the development of the sport will be, we’re here to support you so if coaching dodgeball as part of your career is of interest to you please feel free to get in touch with a member of the team at firstname.lastname@example.org

-British Dodgeball is here to support you on your journey as a dodgeball coach and offer two levels of coaches membership as well as invaluable ongoing support via our resources, and provide public liability insurance needed for coaching sessions.
-Our coaches membership and accreditation is reviewed regularly with benefits added as products are developed.
+British Dodgeball is here to support you on your journey as a dodgeball coach and offer invaluable ongoing support via our resources, newsletters & webinars alongside providing public liability insurance needed for coaching sessions.
+Our coach membership is reviewed regularly with benefits added as products are developed.